fselischev/OneNoterBot/README.md

 ## Usage

-Firstly you need to go on that link https://t.me/OneNoterBot for starting with OneNoter
+Firstly you need to go on that [link](https://t.me/OneNoterBot) to start with OneNoter

+Main commands:
 * /start - Authentication, first thing that you need to do
 * /notes - All of your notes will be printed
 * /clear - Deletes 1 note by number.
 After command, you need to verify your choice and pick number of note that will be